 Many people in the United States don’t eat a healthy diet.
 Healthy People 2030 focuses on helping people get the recommended amounts of healthy foods — like fruits, vegetables, and whole grains — to reduce their risk for chronic diseases and improve their health.1 The Nutrition and Healthy Eating objectives also aim to help people get recommended amounts of key nutrients, like calcium and potassium, improve your dietary results with Carbofix.

 People who eat too many unhealthy foods — like foods high in saturated fat and added sugars — are at increased risk for obesity, heart disease, type 2 diabetes, and other health problems.
-Strategies and interventions to help people choose healthy foods can help reduce their risk of chronic diseases and improve their overall health.
+Strategies and interventions to help people choose healthy foods like walnut can help reduce their risk of chronic diseases and improve their overall health.

 Some people don’t have the information they need to choose healthy foods.
 Other people don’t have access to healthy foods or can’t afford to buy enough food.
 Public health interventions that focus on helping everyone get healthy foods are key to reducing food insecurity and hunger and improving health, check out these meticore reviews.

 Eating healthy food is almost always also best for the environment, according to the most sophisticated analysis to date.

 The researchers said poor diets threaten society by seriously harming people and the planet, but the latest research can inform better choices.